MateoMinghi/DS_Algorithms/6.LinkedList/LINKEDLIST.md

 public:
     LinkedList() {
         head = nullptr;
-        //here we are saying that the head, assuming the list is empty, will point
+        //here we are saying that the pointer, assuming the are no nodes, will point
         //to nullptr.
+The address will be updated, to a more sensible name for this variable
+        //could be something like "first adress".
     }